Policies

 7. Reviewers are given a maximum of four consecutive weeks from the date of receipt of the text to evaluate the article and issue their opinion.
 The Editorial Team reserves the right to alter this deadline in specific cases.
 The computer system generates reminders to alert the reviewer of the review process times.

-8. If it is impossible to review the texts, reviewers must inform the Section Editor within eight (8) days of receiving them, so that the Editor can send them to another reviewer.
-If a reviewer does not meet the deadline, he or she will be removed from the review process and a third party will be designated for this purpose.
+8. If it is impossible to review the texts, reviewers must inform the Section Editor within eight (8) days of receiving them so the Editor can send them to another reviewer.
+If a reviewer does not meet the deadline, they will be removed from the review process, and a third party will be designated for this purpose.

 9. The quality classification of articles is made according to four levels: Level A (the article should be published without changes); Level B (the article can be published with some changes); Level C (the article can be published with the changes suggested by the reviewer; the new version of the work requires appreciation); Level D (the article does not meet the conditions for publication).